khairinahusny/FYPLatest/README.md

 Install xampp for the database application.
 You may download here: https://www.apachefriends.org/download.html

 Install PIP.
 Python 3.7 came with PIP pre-installed.
-To be safe, update your PIP to the latest version using following command. python -m pip install --U pip
+To be safe, update your PIP to the latest version using following command.
+'python -m pip install --U pip'

 Install the following library using these commands in the terminal: pip install numpy